Park Drive Phase 1 (12163)

 As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is replacing approximately 2,300 feet of sewer in the City of Pagedale near St. Vincent County Park.
 The Park Drive Sanitary Relief project includes two phases, one that runs from the Park down St. Charles Rock Road to 70th Street and a second that will be almost entirely within St. Vincent County Park.
 This webpage is specifically dedicated to providing information on the first phase of the project.

-Phase 2 will be constructed in the Fall of 2021 and the majority of the work done will be located within St. Vincent Park.
+Phase 2 will be constructed after the majority of the work done will be located within St. Vincent Park.
 MSD will provide additional information on phase 2 when design is finalized.

 Public Meeting - July 8, 2020

 UPDATE: At the time of this meeting, the anticipated completion date was April 15, 2021.
-The completion date for this project has since been extended to June 15, 2021.
+The completion date for this project has since been extended to Fall 2021.